 To understand this, you need to know how WordPress works primarily.

 Whenever you edit a post and save a draft, every time the revision data is stored in the database.
 These post revisions of older posts are no longer required yet they stack up your database and increase the server load.

 The same applies to the comments, pingbacks, and spam on your WordPress blog.

 None of these data make sense after a while!

-To ease up the server load and increase the site loading speed by a few seconds, it is necessary to optimize WordPress database.
+To ease up the server load and improve the site loading speed by a few seconds, it is necessary to optimize WordPress database.